Grant–Kohrs Ranch National Historic Site: Conrad Kohrs home ranch (1866–1887)

 Conrad Kohrs was born on August 5, 1835, in Wewelsfleth, in Holstein province, which was then a part of the German Confederation.
 At the age of 22, he became a citizen of the United States.
 He went to California during the gold rush days.
 He then moved on to Canada and arrived at the gold camps of Montana in 1862.
 He never struck gold, but he became wealthy by selling beef to the miners.
 Kohrs built his cattle operation until he owned 50,000 head of cattle and had grazing pasture of 10 million acres (40,000 km2).
 However, he had a setback when the severe winter of 1886–1887 left over half the cattle population in the northwest dead.
 Most cattlemen went bankrupt, but Kohrs managed to receive a 100,000 dollar loan from his banker, A. J. Davis.
 While the open range era was ending, Kohrs adapted successfully and was able to pay off the loan in only four years.

 Kohrs and his half-brother, John Bielenberg, turned to more modern methods of ranching, including buying purebred breeding stock, fencing his rangeland and raising and storing fodder.
-His became known as "Montana's Cattle King."
+He became known as "Montana's Cattle King."
 Bielenberg helped Kohrs to run the Grant–Kohrs ranch.
 He originally came to Montana at age 18 in 1864 to help with the butcher shop that served the mining camps.
 Bielenberg had a lot to do with the horse side of the Grant–Kohrs ranch.
 He bred what were called the "Big Circle" horses, reputed to be able to cover twenty miles of country in a half a day; a trait useful when gathering cattle spread over a very large area.
 Together, Bielenberg and Kohrs made a most successful team for over half a century.